Oath Keeper Boss Finally Nabbed Over ‘Seditious’ Jan. 6 Plot, Feds Say

 “Highly recommend a C or D cell flashlight if you have one,” Rhodes allegedly told members in the group chat, referring to heavy flashlights that can be swung like clubs.
 “Collapsible Batons are a grey area in the law.
 I bring one.
 But I’m willing to take that risk because I love em.”

-During the siege, which forced dozens of lawmakers into hiding and ultimately killed five people, Rhodes texted the group that “Pence is doing nothing.
+During the siege, which forced dozens of lawmakers into hiding and ultimately left at least five people dead, Rhodes texted the group that “Pence is doing nothing.
 As I predicted,” according to previous court filings.

 “All I see Trump doing is complaining.
 I see no intent by him to do anything.
 So the patriots are taking it into their own hands.
-They’ve had enough,” Rhodes wrote 10 minutes later.
+They’ve had enough,” he added 10 minutes later.

 After the riot, Rhodes texted the group: “Leaders check to be sure you have all your team members.
 If anyone is missing, post here.”
 Hours later, he sent the group a rousing speech comparing their coordinated effort to that of revolutionaries during the Boston Tea Party.